upnextfm/scripts/README.md

 upnext.fm user scripts
 ======================
 Click the name of the script to get the code.
-From upnext.fm, click on Options and then Scripting.
+From upnext.fm, click on `Options` and then `Scripting`.
 Paste the code into your scripts box.

 ![Scripting Box Screenshot](https://raw.githubusercontent.com/upnextfm/scripts/master/images/scripting_box.png)

+When adding scripts to your user scripts, you should create a new tab for each script.
+Click the `Create Tab` button, which will create a new file where you paste the script.

 ---------------------------------------